If you’re a restaurant owner right now, you desperately need to increase restaurant sales and revenue as quickly as possible (like yesterday).

 Maybe you make a little or maybe you grow a huge base of customers, either way it can be money in your pocket to help you float your restaurant until this pandemic is over.

-All you have to do is pay a one time $29 fee to be a distributor and get a little product to test (or place a bulk order).
+All you have to do (usually) is pay an enrollment fee and get a little product to test (or place a bulk order).

-I hope this article was helpful and gave some insight on how you can increase restaurant sales during the Coronavirus pandemic.
+I hope this article was helpful and gave some insight on how you can increase restaurant sales during slow times or in a small town.

 If you found us through an Ad on social media, please go back and comment, like, or share the article.